Cookie04CZ/GlyphRepair/README.md

 </p>

- # Saving repaired document
+ # Saving repaired documents

 Predictably, this is done via Repair PDF button in the top left corner.
 Remember: you have to always map **all** glyphs in a font, otherwise the repair algorithm will skip it.
 That's why the repair menu displays list of pages again, with their mapping status indicated by colors.
 The big Repair button will be green only if all fonts are 100% mapped.
-If it's orange, the program will repair only fonts XXXXXXXXXX
+If it's orange, it will repair only fonts that have all glyphs mapped.
+Repaired file will be saved to the same directory as source file; program will attach suffix _Repaired to their name.

  **TBD**